shaikarfath/Library/README.md

     node index.js

-Note: If there is an error showing up, then navigate to the "package.json" file and remove the following depenency from the file

-    "node-bin-darwin-arm64": "^17.7.1",

-There will be a pop up box saying The website runs on port, and on that, click on "open in new browser"
+There will be a pop up box saying The website runs on port 3000, and on that, click on "open in new browser"

 Now, stop the program using the command, `ctr+c` on terminal.